nickfuentes/NickolasFuentes.io/_posts/2017-02-4-whoisnickolasfuentes.md

 ---
 title: "Who Is Nickolas Fuentes"
 date: 2018-01-28
-tags: [Who, Nickolas Fuentes, Developer]
+tags: [Development, Blogging, Developer]
 excerpt: "Who Am I?
-This post will let you know I got into web development and how I plan on taking the next steps to become a developer."
+This post will let you know a little bit about myself."
 ---

 The name is Nickolas Fuentes but I go by Nick.
 I just moved back to my hometown of Houston, Texas after obtaining a degree in Public Relations and Mass Communications.
 I would love to stay in the city of Houston but if I ever got a job opportunity to move up north, where seasons actually exist, it will be a hard decision.